 Used parts usually aren’t a problem, as long as they fit well and aren’t rusted or dented; if you are paying for repairs yourself and a used part will save you considerable money, there’s no reason not to accept it.

-New Jersey and Pennsylvania laws require shop estimates to disclose which parts are aftermarket or used parts.
-(Laws in Delaware do not have a similar requirement.)
-If aftermarket or used parts are to be used, ask for a written guarantee for the part—and the labor to install a replacement—if the part proves to be defective during the life of the car.
+If you’re paying for repairs on your own, and aftermarket or used parts are to be used to save money, ask for a written guarantee for the part—and the labor to install a replacement—if the part proves to be defective during the life of the car.
 If aftermarket parts are to be used, insist that your body shop (and the insurance company, if applicable) use CAPA-certified parts.